Mustafanaji0413/tic-tac-toe/README.md

  - Passed the code through a PEP8 linter and confirmed there are no major issues.
  - given invalid inputs: strings when numbers are expected, out-of-bound inputs, same input that is already occupied.

  ### Bugs
  #### Solved bugs
  - I was having difficulties with how to read numbers inside a string.
-I found the solution on stack overflow to use ".numeric".
+I found the solution on W3Schools to use ".numeric".
 That solved my issue.

  - I also had issues when entering a valid number it told me "Please try again".
-I found that the mistake I made was I had forgotten to enter what my isnum is going to return.
+I found that the mistake I made from Youtube that I had forgotten to enter what my isnum is going to return.
 The solution was to enter a boolean to check if I entered a number.
 If the boolean was true it would allow me to enter a number without any errors.

  - Another issue a ran into was how to give the player the option to enter "q" to quit.
 First I tried using a break to end the game, but it was not working.
 After speaking to tutor support and doing further research I found that we can't break because we are not in a loop.
 So I resorted back to booleans to solve the issue.

+ ### Remaning bugs
+ - Small cautions still remain, most of them regarding to "redefined outer name".

+ ### Validator testing
+ -  <a href="https://extendsclass.com/python-tester.html">Extends Class</a>
+ - - No errors were returned from Extendsclass.com

  ## Deployment